nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

     }
 ```

 We remove the `goal` parameter as we are not searching for a specific vertex and we add an `s` parameter so we can use memoization with our `stack` array.
 We then declare our `stack` by assigning it the value stored in `s` OR we initialize a new, empty array.
-It's DFS until the end, where, before we return our `stack`, we _prepend_ the vertex to the array.
+Before we return our `stack`, we _prepend_ the vertex to the array.

 Can you top that?

 Yes, actually, you can.
 There are several approaches to implementing a topological sort algorithm.
-The approach outlined in [Introduction to Algorithms](TODO) uses a Linked List rather than a Stack, which is very fancy.
+The approach outlined in [Introduction to Algorithms](https://amzn.to/372MOUz) uses a Linked List rather than a Stack, which is very fancy.
 Another popular approach is using a HashTable.
-We chose an array because it is straightforward and as long as we remember to treat it as such, it works similar to a stack.
+We chose an array because it is straightforward and as long as we remember to treat it as such, works similar to a stack, not to mention it's a bit redundant to implement in JavaScript.
 There are also implementations that compute the _time_ from when a vertex is discovered to when it is "finished", meaning all adjacent vertices are explored.
 This time is then used to determine the position of the vertex in the sorted topology.

 ## Reflection